-Children already bubble with excitement at the prospect of finding hidden eggs with tiny treasures inside Why not mix things up a little this year and try something a little different?
+Children already love the traditional egg hunt; but you can mix things up a little this year and try something different.

 Write a message to your children or draw a picture on a piece of paper.
-Cut the paper into puzzle pieces.
-Hide the puzzle pieces in some of your eggs.
+Cut the paper into puzzle pieces, and then hide the puzzle pieces in some of your eggs.
 Have children piece together the pieces that they find.
 They can trade puzzle pieces for a small trinket.

 Once the puzzle is complete, it will reveal a message or picture showing the grand prize (treat basket, trip to the park, cuddle time, etc.) or simply a message of love.

 Create a list of eggs for each child to find (i.e. two pink, three yellow, one blue, etc.).
 Use shorter lists for younger children and longer lists for older children.
 Have them collect the eggs on their list, checking them off as they go.
 The child who checks everything off their list first wins a prize.